Sejalnh/Sejalnh/README.md

 **<a href="https://github.com/Sejalnh"><img alt="Feedback" src="https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg"></a>**

-““A ship in port is safe, but that's not what ships are built for.
+“A ship in port is safe, but that's not what ships are built for.
 Sail out to sea and do new things.”
 – Grace Hopper

   </td>